If you are taking the phone course, please click here to download copies of the course materials.

 - CarsDirect.com: This site provides car reviews, ratings, and prices and also provides an outlet for consumers interested in purchasing a car on-line.

-- CarFax.com: This site provides information about a car's history, including flood damage history, accident information, title information, etc. so consumers may learn more about a car before they decide to purchase it.
+- CarFax.com: This site provides information about a car's history, including flood damage history, accident information, and title information so consumers may learn more about a car before they decide to purchase it.

 - National Insurance Crime Bureau: The National Insurance Crime Bureau is a non-profit organization that focuses on detecting insurance crimes and prosecuting insurance criminals.